MEAT-EATING AND YOUR HEALTH

 COOKED VERSUS RAW MEAT

 A few health authorities recommend eating raw meat.
 We do not agree with this.
-Cooking destroys harmful bacteria, parasites and other things in meats.
-It also makes the meat more yang, which is beneficial.
+Light cooking destroys harmful bacteria, parasites and other things in meats.
+It also makes the meat more yang, which is also very beneficial.
+For instructions on how to cook meat properly, which is very important, read Cooking.

 1. Begin with very little meat - just a few bites.
 Work up slowly as you are able to do so.